techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Network Detection.md

 At first I tried to filter for http but this didn't bring up any traffic, possibly as I'm using a VPN, which encrypts and decripts data.
 In order to see the traffic when I open a web browser, I then focussed on analysing the TCP traffic.

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/6fb6ec73-c9e8-4975-8112-4869570db932)

+I coulnd't discern any differences between opening a browser and not having a browser open.